lorenzo-stoakes/linux-vm-notes/rough.md

 * Look into why `pmd_mkclean()` and `pte_mkclean()` do not also clear the soft-dirty flag.

+* Be consistent with discussion of 'user-defined' flags in `mk/clr` functions too.

 ## Concerns

 * When I refer to PMDs (and even perhaps PUDs in the case of gigantic pages) as